 The Gigabyte Gaming OC

-GPU thermals were good on the RX 5700XT Gaming OC and the card remains near silent under load in a closed case so we have no reason not to recommend this $410 5700XT for its way of ticking boxes in the most important areas.
-The second and very close recommendation in this category would be the Sapphire Pulse RX 5700XT which currently retails for $395 and is very close in performance to the one we are recommending in this overall category for the 5700XT.
+GPU thermals were good on the Gigabyte RX 5700XT Gaming OC, sometimes even range-topping and the card remains near silent under load in a closed case so we have no reason not to recommend this $410 5700XT for its way of ticking boxes in the most important areas.
+The second and very close recommendation in this category would be the Sapphire Pulse RX 5700XT which currently retails for $395 and is very close in performance to the one we are recommending in this category.